hathibelagal-dev/instantpolyglot/docs/eng/Swahili.md

 **Kitabu ninachokisoma ni kizuri.** book I-PRES-REL-it-read is good
-"The book that I am reading is good."
+“The book that I am reading is good.”

 ### Comparison